Vaccinium caesariense: Description

+Vaccinium caesariense is a perennial plant and a dicot exhibiting a shrub growth habit, meaning it is not likely to grow larger than 5 m in height, particularly due to its numerous woody stems.
+During summer, it has simple, small, oval green leaves, which it loses by winter.

 Distribution and habitat

-Vaccinium caesariense is a native perennial plant in the Eastern United States, and is especially prominent in the New Jersey area, hence its common name New Jersey Blueberry.
+Vaccinium caesariense is native to the Eastern United States, and is especially prominent in the New Jersey area, hence both its common and its scientific name ("Nova Caesarea" being the usual Latin name of New Jersey).
 It is found in the coastal states from Florida to New Hampshire, almost always in wetlands.
-Some of its native habitats include pine barrens, mires, upland meadows and woods, ravines, and mountain summits.
+Some of its native habitats include pine barrens, upland meadows and woods, ravines, and mountain summits.